Bright Yellow Watery Diarrhea: 6 Causes Simplified by a Gut Doctor

-- Stick to the standard advice for diarrhea: plenty of fluid, BRAT diet, and avoid diets triggering diarrhea such as alcohol and caffeine.
+- Stick to the standard advice for diarrhea: plenty of fluid, a BRAT diet, and avoid diets triggering diarrhea, such as alcohol and caffeine.

-Some types of bacteria cause a severe type of diarrhea (inflammatory diarrhea) with fever and blood in stools.
+Some bacteria cause severe diarrhea (inflammatory diarrhea) with fever and blood in stools.
 Others may cause simple bright yellow watery diarrhea (non-inflammatory diarrhea).

 The most common bacteria causing watery yellow diarrhea (non-inflammatory type) :

-- Listeria monocytogenes: another bacteria acquired from processed meat, hot dogs, soft cheese and pâtés.
-It affects special groups such as pregnant women, very young and very old ages, and people with impaired immunity.
+- Listeria monocytogenes: another bacteria acquired from processed meat, hot dogs, soft cheese, and pâtés.
+It affects special groups such as pregnant women, very young and elderly, and people with impaired immunity.

-Other bacterial types cause a more severe form of diarrhea (inflammatory diarrhea) with high-grade fever and bloody stools and not yellow watery diarrhea.
+Other bacterial types cause a more severe form of diarrhea (inflammatory diarrhea) with high-grade fever, bloody stools, and not-yellow watery diarrhea.

 2- Food intolerance/allergy.

-Food intolerance is a very common condition, affecting up to 20% of people.
-It can lead to severe diarrhea in certain cases.
+Food intolerance is widespread, affecting up to 20% of people.
+It can lead to severe diarrhea in some instances.
 The severe diarrhea is usually yellowish and may be watery.
-Also, food allergy can cause the same.
-See difference below.
+Also, food allergies can cause the same.
+See the difference below.